 Now suppose that \(\wvec\) is any other vector in \(W\text{.}\) Then \(\bhat - \wvec\) is in \(W\) and hence orthogonal to \(\bvec-\bhat\text{.}\) Therefore,

-Notice that a vector space \(V\) is a subspace of itself so the previous proposition implies that every finite dimensional subspace has an orthonormal basis.
+Notice that a vector space \(V\) is a subspace of itself so the previous proposition implies that every finite dimensional vector space has an orthonormal basis.

 We suppose now that \(V\) and \(W\) are inner product spaces over a field \(\field\text{.}\) If \(T:V\to W\) is a linear transformation, we can define its adjoint \(T^*\) through the following relationship